Overview

 About the Program

-The Summer Research Internship Program was started by Dr. Paula Gregory to provide research experiences for medical students, undergraduates, and high school students in Louisiana.
-The program works to cultivate students’ interest in pursuing medical and research careers in either the basic or clinical sciences.
-Students spend 8-weeks in the program during the summer.
-Interns are matched with mentors in laboratories or clinics at Louisiana State University Health Sciences Center, Tulane University Health Sciences Center, or Children’s Hospital of New Orleans.
+The Summer Research Internship Program was founded by Dr. Paula Gregory in 2003.
+Dr. Fern Tsien and Dr. Gregory have co-directed the program for 19 years to provide opportunities for medical students in basic science or clinical research.
+The 8-week summer program works to cultivate students’ interest in pursuing medical and research careers.
+Interns are matched with mentors in laboratories or clinics in New Orleans (LSUHSC-New Orleans campus, Stanley S. Scott Cancer, University Medical Center, or Children’s Hospital of New Orleans), and throughout the state (e.g., Our Lady of the Lake in Baton Rouge).